jebin2/JellyJump/project_implementation_guides_for_llm/player/phase33-format-conversion.md

 ## What to Build

-Video format conversion system with:
+Video format conversion and optimization system with:
-- Modal dialog for format selection
+- Modal dialog for operation mode and format selection
+- Three operation modes: convert format, reduce file size, or both
-- Support for common video formats
+- Support for common video formats (all shown, unsupported disabled with "Coming Soon" tooltip)
+- Quality slider for file size reduction
 - Progress tracking during conversion
-- Option to add converted video to playlist
+- Option to add processed video to playlist
+- Download button for processed file
 - Error handling for unsupported codecs

 ---